danrgonzalez/My_Data_Science_Projects/README.md

 This was another challenge, however, this one was part of a "Spot Recruitment" event.
 Essentially, if you impressed their team, you could get hired on the spot.
 Spoiler Alert!
 CEO wasn't there, so no way.

 I moved on to the next round but did not get the job...bummer, seemed like a nice gig.

+I have two notebooks for this one.
+The first is the code that I wrote on the spot.
+The second is a re-work with h2o.ai's platform.